 My husband would decrease the amount of ginger in the wonton filling, while I loved it, so if you don't like a lot of ginger, simply decrease the amount to suit your tastebuds.

 As for the Sambal Oelek, this was my first taste of it, so I will mention, if this is your first try, add a small amount, it is really spicy, but do add it, it really adds to the overall flavour of the soup.

-I also like to break the wontons in the soup as they are large, but more importantly the filling adds even more flavour to the soup when it is broken in the soup.
+I also like to break the wontons in my bowl when eating them, as they are large, but more importantly the filling adds even more flavour to the soup when it is broken in the soup.

 This is a lovely light soup, very fragrant, it was a hit with my family.

 250g chicken mince

 2 tablespoons water chestnuts, finely chopped